JoyZadan/html-css-portfolio-project/README.md

 ## Credits
 ### Code
-* Credit and thanks belong to tutorials on YouTube by @FlorinPop for his Responsive Navigation with Hamburger Menu - CSS and JavaScript Tutorial and @FollowAndrew for his Responsive Nav Bar Tutorial, both of which helped me put together the responsive navbar with hamburger menu and buttons.
+* Credit and thanks belong to tutorials on YouTube by @FlorinPop for his Responsive Navigation with Hamburger Menu - CSS and JavaScript tutorial and @FollowAndrew for his Responsive NavBar tutorial, both of which helped me put together the responsive navbar with hamburger menu and buttons.

 ### Content
 * All of the content for the project was written by the developer.